Last Updated on October 8, 2023 by Joanne Harper

 In normal environments, all they need is a fine misting occasionally.
 Inside a tank, they won’t need any water.
 Instead, air plants gather all the necessary moisture from the air.

-You don’t even need to plant them, as you can hang the air plants on the side of a tank with wires.
+You don’t need to plant them because you can hang air plants on the side of a tank with wires.
 This lessens your hermit crabs’ access to the plants and reduces their chances of destroying them.

 If you don’t mind destroying an air plant, you can put it unattached to the substrate.
 Your hermit crabs will love pushing it around.
 It may not be nice for the plant, but it’s fun for hermit crabs.

 Air plants refer to the flora in the Tillandsia species.
 This species has leaves that branch from the center and taper upwards and outwards.
 As a whole, they look like thick grass or octopus tentacles.